 Delroy has been a Fellow of the Chartered Institute of Arbitrators since 1997 and sits on local and international arbitrations both as a sole arbitrator and as a member of a panel of arbitrators.
 He is certified as a trained mediator (Notre Dame Law School, Indiana, 2008), Social Justice Mediator (Social Justice Mediation Institute, Bermuda 2013) and Human Rights mediator.
 Delroy’s extensive human rights experience has resulted in him acting for the Bermuda Human Rights Commission in various cases and being regularly appointed as a Human Rights mediator.

-Delroy is an Associate Member of Cloisters Chambers, which is an esteemed public law set where he completed pupillage and secured tenancy, former President of the Bermuda Bar Association, and a Member of the Honourable Society of Gray’s Inn.
+Delroy is an Associate Member of Cloisters Chambers (an esteemed public law set where he completed pupillage and secured tenancy) and former President of the Bermuda Bar Association.

-Offshore Commercial Law in Bermuda Second Edition- Contributor of the chapter Enforcement of Judgments in Bermuda.
+Delroy is a Contributor to Kawaley, Offshore Commercial Law in Bermuda (2nd Edition), specifically the chapter on the Enforcement of Judgments in Bermuda.

 Employers’ Innovative Network, INC v Bridgeport Benefits, INC & Capital Security, Ltd